imissyouso/textmagic-rest-csharp/docs/TextMagicApi.md

             Configuration.Default.Password = "YOUR_PASSWORD";

             var apiInstance = new TextMagicApi();
             var text = "Test message test";  // string | Message text.
-Required if template_id is not set (optional) var templateId = 1;  // int? | Template used instead of message text.
-Required if text is not set (optional) var sendingTime = 1565606455;  // int? | DEPRECATED, consider using sendingDateTime and sendingTimezone parameters instead: Optional (required with rrule set).
+Required if **template_id** is not set. (optional) var templateId = 1;  // int? | Template used instead of message text.
+Required if **text** is not set. (optional) var sendingTime = 1565606455;  // int? | DEPRECATED, consider using sendingDateTime and sendingTimezone parameters instead: Optional (required with rrule set).
 Message sending time in unix timestamp format.
-Default is now (optional) var sendingDateTime = "2020-05-27 13:02:33";  // string | Sending time in Y-m-d H:i:s format (e.g. 2016-05-27 13:02:33).
-This time is relative to sendingTimezone (optional) var sendingTimezone = "America/Buenos_Aires";  // string | ID or ISO-name of timezone used for sending when sendingDateTime parameter is set.
+Default is now. (optional) var sendingDateTime = "2020-05-27 13:02:33";  // string | Sending time in Y-m-d H:i:s format (e.g. 2016-05-27 13:02:33).
+This time is relative to sendingTimezone. (optional) var sendingTimezone = "America/Buenos_Aires";  // string | ID or ISO-name of timezone used for sending when sendingDateTime parameter is set.
 E.g. if you specify sendingDateTime = \\\"2016-05-27 13:02:33\\\" and sendingTimezone = \\\"America/Buenos_Aires\\\", your message will be sent at May 27, 2016 13:02:33 Buenos Aires time, or 16:02:33 UTC.
-Default is account timezone (optional) var contacts = "1,2,3,4";  // string | Comma separated array of contact resources id message will be sent to (optional) var lists = "1,2,3,4";  // string | Comma separated array of list resources id message will be sent to (optional) var phones = "447860021130,447860021131";  // string | Comma separated array of E.164 phone numbers message will be sent to (optional) var cutExtra = 56;  // int? | Should sending method cut extra characters which not fit supplied partsCount or return 400 Bad request response instead.
-Default is 0 (optional)  (default to 0) var partsCount = 56;  // int? | Maximum message parts count (TextMagic allows sending 1 to 6 message parts).
-Default is 6 (optional)  (default to 6) var referenceId = 1;  // int? | Custom message reference id which can be used in your application infrastructure (optional) var from = "Testid1";  // string | One of allowed Sender ID (phone number or alphanumeric sender ID).
-If specified Sender ID is not allowed for some destinations, a fallback default Sender ID will be used to ensure delivery (optional) var rule = "FREQ=YEARLY;BYMONTH=1;BYMONTHDAY=1;COUNT=1";  // string | iCal RRULE parameter to create recurrent scheduled messages.
+Default is account timezone. (optional) var contacts = "1,2,3,4";  // string | Comma separated array of contact resources id message will be sent to. (optional) var lists = "1,2,3,4";  // string | Comma separated array of list resources id message will be sent to. (optional) var phones = "447860021130,447860021131";  // string | Comma separated array of E.164 phone numbers message will be sent to. (optional) var cutExtra = 56;  // int? | Should sending method cut extra characters which not fit supplied partsCount or return 400 Bad request response instead. (optional)  (default to 0) var partsCount = 56;  // int? | Maximum message parts count (TextMagic allows sending 1 to 6 message parts). (optional)  (default to 6) var referenceId = 1;  // int? | Custom message reference id which can be used in your application infrastructure. (optional) var from = "Test Sender ID";  // string | One of allowed Sender ID (phone number or alphanumeric sender ID).
+If specified Sender ID is not allowed for some destinations, a fallback default Sender ID will be used to ensure delivery.
+See [Get timezones](http://docs.textmagictesting.com/#tag/Sender-IDs). (optional) var rule = "FREQ=YEARLY;BYMONTH=1;BYMONTHDAY=1;COUNT=1";  // string | iCal RRULE parameter to create recurrent scheduled messages.
 When used, sendingTime is mandatory as start point of sending.
-See https://www.textmagic.com/free-tools/rrule-generator for format details (optional) var createChat = 56;  // int? | Should sending method try to create new Chat(if not exist) with specified recipients.
-Default is 0 (optional)  (default to 0) var tts = 56;  // int? | Send Text to Speech message.
-Default is 0 (optional)  (default to 0) var local = 56;  // int? | Treat phone numbers passed in \\'phones\\' field as local.
-Default is 0 (optional)  (default to 0) var localCountry = "US";  // string | 2-letter ISO country code for local phone numbers, used when \\'local\\' is set to true.
-Default is account country (optional)
+See https://www.textmagic.com/free-tools/rrule-generator for format details. (optional) var createChat = 56;  // int? | Should sending method try to create new Chat(if not exist) with specified recipients. (optional)  (default to 0) var tts = 56;  // int? | Send Text to Speech message. (optional)  (default to 0) var local = 56;  // int? | Treat phone numbers passed in \\'phones\\' field as local. (optional)  (default to 0) var localCountry = "US";  // string | 2-letter ISO country code for local phone numbers, used when \\'local\\' is set to true.
+Default is account country. (optional)

             try
             {